 Even though the preparation for FSA testing is done throughout the school year by the curriculum that is taught based on the Standards, often there are extra preparation materials and activities that are available as well.
-Visit the FSA Portal to access Practice Tests on your home computer for extra practice for your child.
+Visit the FSA Portal Practice Tests on your home computer for extra practice for your child.

-10th Grade requirements
+10th Grade Requirements

 Students who expect to graduate from high school must pass the Grade 10 FCAT 2.0 Reading Assessment or earn an ACT concordant score.
 Student must earn a passing score on the Algebra 1 EOC or comparative math score

 on P.E.R.T.
 After Grade 10, there will be additional opportunities to retake the test and earn passing scores.
 See Florida’s graduation requirements page, for more information.